 Juvenile Justice supervises and cares for young offenders in the community and in juvenile justice centres.
 It provides youth justice conferences for young offenders referred by police or the courts.

-There are seven Juvenile Justice centres across the state which accommodate young offenders and offer health, educational and spiritual services – including individual case management, specialised counselling, and training in job and living skills.
+There are six Juvenile Justice centres across the state which accommodate young offenders and offer health, educational and spiritual services – including individual case management, specialised counselling, and training in job and living skills.
 There are also 35 Juvenile Justice community offices which provide community-based intervention for young offenders.

 In this section you can find out about how Juvenile Justice services and programs support young offenders in getting back on track.